mcornick/clilol/docs/clilol_status-bio.md

 ---
 ## clilol status-bio

-Manipulate status bio
+do things with status bios

 ### Synopsis

-Do status bio things
+The status-bio group of commands allows you to get and update status bios.

 ### Options